Wilfred Wong Sien-bing

-Wilfred Wong Sien-bing, CBE, JP (19 December 1910 – 28 June 1981) was a Shanghai-born Hong Kong businessman and public figure.
+Wilfred Wong Sien-bing, CBE, JP (黃宣平; 19 December 1910 – 28 June 1981) was a Shanghai-born Hong Kong businessman and public figure.
 He made his fortune as the executive director of the American Engineering Corporation and the General Motors (China) in Shanghai.
 He set up his business in air conditioning in Hong Kong in 1947 as the agent of the Carrier Corporation.
 He was appointed unofficial member of the Urban Council from 1960 to 1968 and the Legislative Council of Hong Kong from 1965 to 1974.

 Early life and education

 The St. John's University, Shanghai is closely associated with his family in which he later became a director of the university.

 Wong was born on 19 December 1910 in Shanghai to a merchant family.
 His father, Wong Cho-ting (or Huang Zuoting), who died when he was eight years old, was the director of the overseas Chinese students in the United States.
 He was educated at the secondary school department of the St. John's University, Shanghai, a university closely associated with his family.

 After he graduated in 1927, he was sent abroad to Canada and studied at the University of Toronto.
 He was a football player and athletic during his college years.
 He interned at the General Motors in Canada during his summer holidays where his cousin was working, who was also mentor of Edward Stettinius, Jr., the vice-president of the company.

 After Wong graduated from the university in 1931 with a bachelor's degree, he joined the General Motors at its headquarters in Detroit, Michigan, working at the engineering research department.
 He was later transferred to the Frigidaire refrigerator factory of the General Motors in Dayton, Ohio.
 He was also member of the Chinese Institution of Engineers and the American Society of Heating and Ventilating Engineers.